Niyasnouwshad/Niyasnouwshad/README.md

 - 👋 Hi, I’m @Niyasnouwshad
-- 👀 I’m interested in codin
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning school
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me through instagram